 HONORING SPACE ACHIEVEMENTThe Rotary National Award for Space Achievement (RNASA) Foundation was founded by the Space Center Rotary Club of Houston, Texas in 1985 to organize and coordinate an annual event to recognize outstanding achievements in space and create greater public awareness of the benefits of space exploration.
-Each year since 1987, the Foundation has presented the National Space Trophy to an outstanding American who has made major contributions to our nation's space program at a gala event on the last Friday of April in Houston, Texas.
+Each year since 1987, the Foundation has presented the National Space Trophy and other awards honoring those who have contributed to our nation's space program at a gala event in April in Houston, Texas.

-SPONSORSRNASA is supported by sales of banquet Tables and congratulatory advertisements in the souvenir Program Book.
+RNASA is supported by sales of banquet Tables and congratulatory advertisements in the souvenir Program Book.
 Proceeds remaining after each year's event are donated to an organization involved in aerospace education.
 RNASA is grateful for the participation of NASA, the Department of Defense, academic organizations, and the generous support it has received from corporate Sponsors.
 This support assures the continued recognition of outstanding achievements by United States' citizens in the area of space exploration.